• Skip to primary navigation

 • Add salt, eggs, and vanilla extract to creamed butter.

-• Slowly add the flours to the creamed butter mixture.
+• Slowly add the flour to the creamed butter mixture.

 • Fold in the chopped pecans.